-- 3.1.
-Leverage the potential of space to inspire youth, increase the involvement of young people in the space sector, support national and international initiatives that inspire the interest of young people in space activities, from elementary school onwards, and strengthen their engagement in science, technology, engineering and mathematics subjects. - 3.2.
-Enhance inclusive partnerships for space exploration as a long-term driver of innovation and strengthen international cooperation in that regard. - 3.3.
-Enhance capacity-building, education and training in space science and applications, in particular for developing countries. - 3.4.
-Increase knowledge of outer space, including through enhanced access to astronomical and space science data, for the benefit of humankind. - 3.5.
-Promote and support the use of space technologies to enhance worldwide access to data and broadband technologies, giving special attention to developing countries and areas with less-developed land-based infrastructure. - 3.6.
-Promote [diversity and] the participation of women in space activities, including by strengthening the possibility for women to participate in science, technology, engineering and mathematics education.
+3.1.
+Leverage the potential of space to inspire youth, increase the involvement of young people in the space sector, support national and international initiatives that inspire the interest of young people in space activities, from elementary school

-- 3.7.
-Increase awareness of the risks of adverse space weather and mitigate those risks, in order to ensure increased global resilience against space weather effects, and improve the international coordination of space weather-related activities, including outreach, communication and capacity-building. - 3.8.
-Strongly urge States to refrain from promulgating, adopting and applying any unilateral economic, financial and trade measures that could impede the space activities and full implementation of the Agenda's provisions in particular in developing countries.
+- 3.2.
+Enhance space exploration as a long-term driver of innovation and strengthen international cooperation in that regard. - 3.3.
+Promote exploration beyond low Earth orbit, as the scientific, technological, economic and inspirational contributions of those missions will benefit humanity. - 3.4.
+Enhance capacity-building, education and training in space science and applications, in particular for developing countries. - 3.5.
+Increase knowledge of outer space, including through enhanced access to astronomical and space science data, for the benefit of humankind. - 3.6.
+Promote and support the use of space technologies to enhance worldwide access to data and broadband technologies, giving special attention to developing countries and areas with less-developed infrastructure. - 3.7.
+Promote inclusiveness and gender equality in space activities, including by strengthening the participation of women in science, technology, engineering and mathematics education. - 3.8.
+Increase awareness of the risks of adverse space weather and mitigate those risks, in order to ensure increased global resilience against space weather effects, and improve the international coordination of space weather-related activities, including outreach, communication and capacity-building, as well as the establishment of an international mechanism to promote increased high-level coordination in relation to space weather and increased global resilience against space weather effects. - 3.9.
+Strengthen international cooperation and preparedness to respond to the threat posed by near-Earth objects. - 3.10.
+Strongly encourage States to strengthen international, multilateral and bilateral cooperation in the exploration and use of outer space for peaceful purposes, including by addressing challenges and obstacles, in particular those that hinder such cooperation, and in this regard urge States to effectively respond to such challenges and obstacles that impede the implementation of the "Space2030" Agenda.